justjosias/jw/README.md

 # ESerm

-A micro-journaling tool written in Rust as a learning experiment.
+A micro-journaling tool written in C.

 Many journaling programs are better-designed for writing long entries.
 Of course, they do not force you to do so, but they certainly make it preferable to do it that way.